-The much-admired façade of colorful glazed tile, terracotta, and stucco bends slightly to bring together the four constituent structures that lie behind; a four-iwan mosque, an octagonal sanctuary, a minaret, and a mosque from the 1930's fronted by a khanaqah portal.
+Today the mosque complex contains a four-iwan mosque, an octagonal sanctuary, a minaret, and a mosque from the 1930s fronted by a fourteenth-century khanqah portal.
 The organization of these structures at varying angles and on multiple floor levels reflects the difficulty with which they were inserted into the existing built context.
+The much-admired southern façade of colorful glazed tile, terracotta, and stucco bends slightly to bring together the four constituent structures that lie behind, creating a harmonious exterior appearance.

-The square courtyard mosque is faced by two stories of rooms that link four iwans of varying depths.
+The four-iwan mosque occupies the eastern part of the complex.
+An arched iwan-shaped portal leads through a short flight of stairs onto a long corridor that ends in the southwest corner of the mosque's courtyard.
+The facades of this court are two stories high and link four iwans of varying depths.
 Construction is of baked brick, with a coat of white plaster.
 Muqarnas vaults are found in the north and south iwans.
+Inscriptions in the iwans include the dates 704 AH (1304 CE) and 709 AH (1309 CE).
 Two bays at the rear of the south iwan flank the mihrab, leading to the domed octagonal sanctuary, which abuts the main façade.

-Restoration during the 1970's revealed that this sanctuary predates the courtyard mosque and was originally a freestanding Buyid pavilion from 389/999.
+On its southwestern facade, the iwan contains a mihrab and opens through its back onto an octagonal sanctuary, and on its east side to a covered prayer hall.
+Restoration during the 1970's revealed that this octagonal sanctuary predates the courtyard mosque and was originally a freestanding Buyid pavilion from 999/389 AH.
 In its original state the pavilion was open on all sides to a vaulted ambulatory supported by columns.
 This pavilion constitutes the earliest dated example of an octagonal form in Iran and although the form is not unusual in tomb towers in Iran, the later extant examples are closed.
 The openness of the Natanz pavilion evokes the earlier open canopy tomb, and with such evidence, Blair argues that this pavilion was originally built as an imamzada or shrine for a descendant of the Prophet.

 Pope, Arthur Upham.
 "The Fourteenth Century."
-In A Survey of Persian Art from Prehistoric Times to the Present, edited by Pope, Arthur Upham and Phyllis Ackerman (assistant editor), Vol. 3 Architecture, Its Ornament, City Plans, Gardens, 3rd ed., 1052-1102.
-Tehran: Soroush Press, 1977.
+In A Survey of Persian Art from Prehistoric Times to the Present.
+Vol. 3: Architecture, Its Ornament, City Plans, Gardens